jenice11/jenice11/README.md

 # Hello, hello! 👋

-I'm a programmer specializing in Flutter mobile development and is currently focused on game development with C++ as a pet project.
+I'm a programmer specializing in Flutter mobile development and is currently focused on learning game development with C++.
 I enjoy coding as solving programming challenges like solving puzzles.

 ---